Both aldehyde and ketone contain

 Active group of aldehyde is and ketone's active group is

 You can identify a ketone from acidic potassium permanganate.
 Purple colour of acidic potassium permanganate is not changed because there is no reaction between ketone and acidic potassium permanganate.

 You can identify the aldehyde from acidic potassium permanganate.
 Purple colour of acidic potassium permanganate is changed to colourless because aldehyde is oxidized by acidic potassium permanganate.

 Due to different active groups, aldehyde and ketone indicate different reactions for same reagent.
 But sometimes they show same changes (like colour changes) to some reagents.

-The best way to identify aldehyde from ketone is checking the oxidizing ability of aldehyde or ketone compound.
+The best way to identify aldehyde from ketone is checking the oxidizing of aldehyde or ketone compound.
 Observe the colour change which is related to the aldehyde compound.
 The colour change is occurred in aldehyde sample.

 Aldehyde are oxidized to carboxylic acids by both strong and mild oxidizing agents.

 Aldehyde are oxidized to alcohols by strong oxidizing agents and their colour changes will notify strong oxidizing agents are being reduced.